 Stop 9: Allansford

-The Great Ocean Road officially ends at Allansford, a town of 1,500 people that’s known for its Cheese World cheese museum (unfortunately currently closed until further notice).
+The Great Ocean Road officially ends at Allansford, a town of 1,500 people that’s known for its Cheese World cheese museum.
+The cafe serves up gooey toasties and cheeseboards (open Monday-Friday only).

 When you get back, start planning another day trip from Melbourne!